heptarch/heptarch.github.io/drafts/cone.md

 \rho(E) = \frac{g_s g_v |E|}{2\pi(\hbar v_F)^2},
 $$

-where $g_s$ is spin degeneracy and $g_v$ is valley degeneracy, related to the asymmetry of K-points.
+where $g_s$ is spin degeneracy and $g_v$ is valley degeneracy, related to the inequivalence of K-points.
 Hence, at the nodal point the density of states vanishes.

 Applying a perpendicular magnetic field $B_0$ quantizes the energy spectrum into Landau levels, and the $n = 0$ Landau level has nonzero density.
 Technically, the density takes the form of a Dirac delta function, but sample impurities, electron-phonon scattering, and other defects broaden this delta to give a ground state density